RainnySuns/VirtualPet/README.md

 # VirtualPet
-A unity Project that the virtual pet could respond with you
+A unity Project that the virtual pet could respond to you